jeremyhansonfinger/retext-shopify/readme.md

 ### Content rules

-The rule set is a list of simple word matches written in JSON with the following format:
+The rule set is a list of simple phrase matches written in JSON with the following format:

 ```
   "[incorrect phrase]": {